Ballades, Op. 10 (Brahms): Music

 The tonal center of each ballade conveys an interconnectedness between the four pieces: the first three each include the key signature of the ballade that follows it somewhere as a tonal center, and the fourth ends in the key signature of D major/B minor despite cadencing in B major.

 Brahms returned to the wordless ballade form in writing the third of the Six Pieces for Piano, Op.
 118. His Op.
 75 vocal duets titled "Ballads and Romances" include a setting of the poem "Edward"—the same that inspired Op.
 10, No. 1.

-A number of famous pianists have played some or all of the Ballades, including Grigory Sokolov, Arturo Benedetti Michelangeli, Arthur Rubinstein, Emil Gilels, Sviatoslav Richter, Alfred Brendel, Glenn Gould, Wilhelm Kempff, İdil Biret, Daniel Barenboim, Julius Katchen, Igor Levit, Yunchan Lim, Pascal Rogé, Alessio Bax, Cédric Tiberghien, Krystian Zimerman and Claudio Arrau.